segmentio/segment-docs/src/connections/destinations/catalog/actions-intercom-web/index.md

 ## Troubleshooting

 ### Requests to Intercom return a 404 response
-If you are seeing 404 responses in your browser network tab, it's likely you have run into one of two issues:
+If you are seeing 404 responses in your browser's network tab, you've likely encountered one of two issues:

-- You have set the wrong App ID in the Segment settings UI.
+- You set the wrong App ID on the Intercom Actions (Web) destination settings page.
-- You have set the wrong Regional Data Hosting value in the Segment settings UI.
-Regiaonal endpoints are gated on plan level by Intercom, so you may not have access to EU data hosting.
+- You set the wrong Regional Data Hosting value on the Intercom Actions (Web) destination settings page.
+Intercom gates regional endpoints by plan level, so you may not have access to EU data hosting.